bethanyvwatson/bethanyvwatson.github.io/README.md

 # Developed using Poole with Hyde.

-For built-in pagination and RSS goodness (plus some slick theme options) checkout [Poole](http://getpoole.com).
-I've slightly modified the Hyde theme for this project.
+For tons of built-in goodness (including slick themes, pagination, RSS, and "Related Posts") checkout [Poole](http://getpoole.com).
+I've slightly modified Poole's Hyde theme for this project.